‘A desperate SOS’: Young whale found dead with stomach full of plastic

 SICILY, Italy – Environmental campaigners are raising the alarm after a sperm whale was found dead on an Italian beach with plastic in its stomach.

-Greenpeace Italia said the carcass of the young animal — estimated to be 7 years old — washed up Friday on the beach at Cefalu, a popular tourist destination in Sicily.
+Greenpeace Italia said the carcass of the young animal — estimated to be seven years old — washed up Friday on the beach at Cefalu, a popular tourist destination in Sicily.

 Grim images posted on the group’s Facebook page show the whale lying on the beach, its stomach full of plastic bags and other plastic objects.